Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 > Remaintained?
 Maybe?
 >
-> adi1090x For Original Project And ArchCraft Themes
+> Thank you adi1090x For the original project and archcraft configuration files.
 ---

 ![logo](./previews/logo.png) <br />